RosettaCommons/demos/tutorials/scoring/scoring.md

 *To proceed on to the next step, remove `score.sc` by typing `rm score.sc`.
 Otherwise, all energy scores of the structures scored here onwards will be appended to this file.*

-To avoid these issues, it is recommended that you always refine the PDB with the [relax](Relax) protocol with the same _score function_ that you intend to eventually score with.
+To avoid these issues, it is recommended that you always refine the PDB with the [[relaxi|Relax]] protocol with the same _score function_ that you intend to eventually score with.
 This relieves clashes and prepares the structure for scoring in Rosetta.
 More details on how to do this in later tutorials.
 Let us switch our focus to scoring refined PDBs.

 ###Basic Scoring